neeharperi/neeharperi.github.io/_pages/about.md

 <details>
   <summary>Formal Biography</summary>
   Neehar Peri is a fourth year Robotics Ph.D. candidate at Carnegie Mellon University.
 He is broadly interested in computer vision and machine learning, with applications to robot perception and action.
-His work has been published at conferences including CVPR, ICCV, ECCV, NeurIPS, ICLR, and CoRL.
+His work has been published at conferences including CVPR, ICCV, ECCV, NeurIPS, ICLR, ICML and CoRL.
 He graduated from the University of Maryland in 2021 with a Bachelor’s degree in Computer Engineering.
 He was awarded the Sujan Guha Memorial best senior thesis, and was recognized as a Maryland Undergraduate Researcher of the Year.
 His work is supported in part by a NSF Graduate Research Fellowship.
 </details>

 ### Recent News